Arctic to Indian

 For some, skiing the Arctic to Indian traverse through western Chugach State Park is a bucket-list accomplishment.
 For others, it’s an annual tradition.
-Either way this 21-mile tour across ice bridges, through serene cottonwood groves, up tundra valleys between shining snow-laced peaks, and down a hair-raising luge to Turnagain Arm is bound to be an adventure.
+Either way, this 21-mile tour across ice bridges, through serene cottonwood groves, up tundra valleys between shining snow-laced peaks, and down a hair-raising luge to Turnagain Arm is bound to be an adventure.

 When to Go

-A few skiers brave the traverse in January and February but sparse snow cover, short daylight hours and the near-guarantee that you’ll be breaking trail make midwinter trips challenging.
-Most skiers aim for a golden window in March when the snow is deep but compact, snow bridges across Ship Creek are still sturdy, and the long, warmer days allow you to slow down (if just a bit) and enjoy the scenery.
+A few skiers brave the traverse in January and early February but sparse snow cover, short daylight hours and the near-guarantee that you’ll be breaking trail can make midwinter trips more difficult.
+Most skiers aim for a window in March when the snow is deep but compact, snow bridges across Ship Creek are still sturdy, and the long, warmer days allow you to slow down (if just a bit) and enjoy the scenery.
 While skiable snow may linger on the ground well into April, snow bridges break up as soon as warm weather hits and the creek can become challenging to cross.
 Snow also tends to melt out quickly along Turnagain Arm, so latecomers may find themselves carrying skis for the last couple miles into Indian.

 What Skis to Use

 The Arctic to Indian traverse is surprisingly amenable to different ski setups.
 The ideal setup varies with the user, quality of the gear, and conditions, and no one type of setup is clearly best for the whole traverse.
 The route includes two relatively steep descents (from the Arctic Valley trailhead to Ship Creek, and from Indian Creek Pass to Indian) separated by a gradual, twelve-mile-long uphill in the middle.
 As long as the snow is firm enough to support them, skinny XC race skis can make the middle section a breeze–but depending on the skill of the skier, the descents will be somewhere between thrilling and impossible.
-Many a strong skier has broken their old race skis here.
+Many a strong skier has broken their old race skis or NNN bindings here.

 In extraordinary circumstances, it may be possible to crust ski the entire route with skate skis.

 Traverse times vary wildly based on fitness levels, snow conditions, the type of skis being used, and how long you spend ogling the scenery.
-Competitive skiers on race gear who nail perfect crust-ski conditions might finish the traverse in as little as three to four hours.
-Fit recreational skiers making steady progress in average March conditions might expect to be out for eight to twelve hours.
+Competitive skiers on race gear who nail perfect crust-ski conditions might finish the traverse in as little as three hours.
+Fit recreational skiers making steady progress in average March conditions might expect to be out for seven to twelve hours.
 Collapsing snow bridges, broken gear, rotten spring snow, navigation errors, fatigue and innumerable other factors can cause the trip to last longer than expected.

 On a sunny mid-March weekend there can be so many people on the traverse that it almost feels like a party.
 But other days, it is utterly deserted and the track can quickly disappear under drifts of blowing snow.
 The traverse’s remoteness is part of its appeal, but also presents safety considerations.
-There are no sensible bail-out points and there is little to no cell-phone coverage.
+There are no reasonable bail-out points and there is little to no cell-phone coverage.
 Skiers must be prepared for self-sufficiency in alpine winter conditions.
 A good rule of thumb is that on a trip like this, you should at least have enough gear to make it through a night if something goes wrong.
 That means extra insulation, shell tops and bottoms, and probably an ultralight emergency bivvy sack/space blanket.
 Some groups may elect to carry an emergency stove or other equipment.

 During prime conditions there are many strong ice and snow bridges spanning Ship Creek, and the creek itself is only a few inches deep in most places.
 But later in the season, or after a stretch of warm weather, bridges collapse and Ship Creek swells with snowmelt.
 Cross snow bridges mindfully, especially when the creek is running high, and consider carrying extra insulation in an ultralight dry bag.